 • If you have access to a security officer (at work, for example) forward any suspicious messages to their email address and mark it “SUSPICIOUS.
 DO NOT CLICK LINKS OR OPEN ATTACHMENTS.”
 They will investigate further and be able to warn others to be on their toes.

+Tax season scams are everywhere but cam be avoided if you keep yourself informed.
 Be safe, be smart, and be on the lookout for that refund check!
 You earned it.